-All students in the Surgical Technology program are expected to meet certain technical standards which are essential for the successful completion of all phases of the program, and which reflect industry requirements and standards.
+All students in the Surgical Technology program are expected to meet certain technical standards, which are essential for the successful completion of all phases of the program and which reflect industry requirements and standards.
 To verify the student's ability to perform these essential functions, students may be required to demonstrate the technical standards below.

 Meeting these technical standards does not guarantee employment in this field upon graduation.
 The ability to meet the program's technical standards does not guarantee a student's eligibility for any certification exams or successful completion of the program.
-These requirements apply for the purpose of admission and for continuation in the program.
+These requirements apply to admission and continuation in the program.